Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Introduction

-To root our development in the background of anomaly detection, we would like to note that anomaly detection is related understandably to \textit{clustering}, as researchers argue that detecting anomalies is to separate the data points into two classes---normal or regular versus abnormal, irregular, or anomalous~\citep{ester:1996, ertoz:2004, yu:2002, otey:2003, he:2003, amer:2012}.
-As NMF based (or rather, all MF based) methods try to cluster the data in the low dimensional feature space, this branch of method falls naturally under the framework of subspace based methods for anomaly detection~\citep{Zhang:2004, Kriegel:2009, zimek:2012, Muller:2008, keller:2012, van:2016}.
-We want to note that NMF-based methods bear some conceptual similarity with the deep neural network (DNN)-based anomaly detection approaches~\citep{zhou:2017,zenati:2018,zong:2018,zhang:2019a}, as DNN-based approaches also utilize the low dimensional representation of data points for detecting anomalies.
+To root our development in the background of anomaly detection, we would like to note that anomaly detection is related to \textit{clustering}, as researchers argue that detecting anomalies is to separate the data points into two classes---normal or regular versus abnormal, irregular, or anomalous~\citep{ester:1996, ertoz:2004, yu:2002, otey:2003, he:2003, amer:2012}.
+As the NMF-based methods (or rather, all MF-based) try to cluster the data in the low-dimensional feature space, this branch of method falls naturally under the framework of subspace-based methods for anomaly detection~\citep{Zhang:2004, Kriegel:2009, zimek:2012, Muller:2008, keller:2012, van:2016}.
+We want to further note that NMF-based methods bear some conceptual similarity with the deep neural network (DNN)-based anomaly detection approaches~\citep{zhou:2017,zenati:2018,zong:2018,zhang:2019a}, as the DNN-based approaches also utilize the low-dimensional representation of data points for detecting anomalies.
 Unlike the linear low-dimensional transformation used by NMF-based methods, DNN-based approaches reach to the latent space through multiple steps of nonlinear transformation which could be more helpful in dealing with complex data structure like images.
+We provide some additional results in the Appendix, comparing our proposed approach with two DNN-based approaches.

-The major contributions and the novelty of our research reported here can be summarized as follows.
-First, we use MST based similarity matrix to capture the neighborhood structure and incorporate it into a NMF framework so that the local structure is preserved during the low dimensional transformation.
-Second, to investigate the superiority of our proposed NS-NMF approach, we compare the formulations and properties of NMF variants (NMF, GNMF and SNMF) and highlight the similarities and differences among them.
-It provides an in-depth understanding of how the MST based similarity measure is making the difference among these variants.
+The major contributions of our research reported here can be summarized as follows.
+First, we use an MST-based similarity matrix to capture the neighborhood structure and incorporate it into an NMF framework, so that the local structure is preserved during the low-dimensional transformation.
+Second, we provide an in-depth understanding of how the MST-based similarity measure makes a difference for anomaly detection through an analysis of the formulations and properties of the NMF variants, including our own NS-NMF.
 Third, we propose an online version of the NS-NMF approach which can be applied to streaming data and help the practitioners in real-time anomaly detection.
+The take-home message is that after dimensionality reduction via NMF, the performance of anomaly detection can be much enhanced when a MST-based similarity measure is used.